hlfernandez/MemoryManagement/README.md

 ### 3. Launch
 After building you can find the distribution file `memory-manager-1.0.jar` file in the `target` directory.
 Type `java -jar memory-manager-1.0.jar` to run the application.

+The default memory size is 120.
+If you want to launch the application with a custom memory size, type `java -jar memory-manager-1.0.jar <memory_size>`.

 Credits
 ------------
-This implementation is based on the one that can be found at https://1984.lsi.us.es/wiki-ssoo/index.php/SO_multiprogramables_con_particiones_variables.
+This implementation is based on the one that can be found [here](https://1984.lsi.us.es/wiki-ssoo/index.php/SO_multiprogramables_con_particiones_variables).